FernaandoJr/astrovista/README.md

 This project showcases a complete enterprise-grade architecture with automated data synchronization, advanced search capabilities, and a beautiful, responsive user interface designed for astronomy enthusiasts and space lovers worldwide.

-> **Note**: This project welcomes contributions and improvements from the community.
-While it's no longer fully open-source, developers are encouraged to contribute, suggest features, and help make AstroVista even better!

 ---

 ## 🎯 Key Features